-It is important to know that in most circumstances, every minute you meet with your attorney or talk on the phone is billable time.
-This may seem apparent, but it can be hard to remember while you are sitting in your lawyer’s office enjoying a coffee or discussing your case.
+It is essential to know that every minute you meet with your attorney or talk on the phone is a billable time in most circumstances.
+This may seem apparent, but it can be hard to remember while sitting in your lawyer's office enjoying a coffee or discussing your case.

 Filing Fees and Costs

-There are additional expenses that will need to be paid in every child custody case, and these expenses are charged to you at cost.
-For example, the “initial filing for a child custody case” is between $300-$400; this cost is passed on to you at cost.
+Additional expenses will need to be paid in every child custody case, and these expenses are charged to you at cost.
+For example, the "initial filing for a child custody case" is between $300-$400; this cost is passed on to you at cost.

 You can usually expect to pay any filing or service fees that we must pay to the court or process server on your behalf.

-Additionally, you may also incur other fees such as transcript fees, expert witness fees, and mediator’s fees.
-We generally also charge for things like photocopies, long-distance phone calls, postage, or faxes.
+Additionally, you may also incur other fees such as transcript fees, expert witness fees, and mediator's fees.
+We generally also charge for photocopies, long-distance phone calls, postage, or faxes.